-Today, digital leaders at enterprise-level organizations are facing a big challenge.
+Today, digital leaders at enterprise-level organizations are facing big challenges when it comes to their digital systems and tools.
 Expectations about the functionality, speed, and ease of using digital tools are high—and businesses are now defined by their digital experiences.
-Large organizations face the unique challenge of meeting these demands while many customers and employees are already using and relying on their existing tools.
+Large organizations face the unique challenge of meeting these demands and improving their legacy applications while many customers and employees are currently using and relying on them.

-This may leave design and technology leaders wondering: What’s the best way to approach modernization work proactively and strategically to avoid mistakes, minimize gaps in existing services, and launch an application that meets modern standards?
+This often leaves design and technology leaders wondering how to approach modernization work proactively and strategically to avoid mistakes, minimize gaps in existing services, and launch an application that meets modern standards.
+A modernization project can seem like an insurmountable lift—but a necessary one.

 1. There is value in modernizing vs. working with what you have